Here is the Disney Dream Restaurant Ultimate Guide. If you are sailing on the Disney Dream you will experience a

 Your server will show you to your table and offer you a choice of a Mimosa or a glass of sparkling wine.

-There is also a menu that has various breakfast and brunch hot entrees.
+The menu has various breakfast and brunch hot entrees.

 Try and get an early evening booking if you want to watch the sunset from your table.